gescobedo/ddpg-hgru4rec/README.md

 Source Code generated during Masters Studies

-This repository includes a Pytorch implementation of the hgru4rec architechture as close as possible to the [original implementation](https://github.com/mquad/hgru4rec)
+This repository includes a Pytorch implementation of the hgru4rec architecture as close as possible to the [original implementation](https://github.com/mquad/hgru4rec) and an adaptation of the Deep Deterministic Policy Gradient Algorithm to adjust the hidden state of the intra-session level network by introducing inter-session based perturbations.

 Requirements